octobercms/docs/database-attachments.md

 <a name="inverse-of-relation"></a>
 ### The inverse of the relation

-If you need to access the owner of the attachment, you can use the `attachment` property of the `File` model:
+If you need to access the owner of the file, you can use the `attachment` property of the `File` model:

     public $morphTo = [
         'attachment' => []